 The first day was taken up in making sure I had a parking spot for my sleek grey and grey 1965 Opel Concord OHS 5678 and that my office was suitable, window overlooking a park, now the Durban City Lodge.
 Couldn’t even see the sea.
 Hardship.

 The next day I checked my desk, covered in brown manila files.
 One said Lt X was to leave Osindisweni Hospital and report to Christ the King Hospital the next day!
 I phoned him to tell him.
 “Wow!
 Thanks!” he said, “Usually we don’t get any notice at all!”.
 The next said Lt Y was moving in a week, he was bowled over that someone had told him so far in advance.
 The files had been on the desk for ages; they were covered in stof.
 The previous adjutant was a PF – a career soldier – and he was damned if he going to spoil those blerrie civvie doctors, who did they think they were!?
 He was a funny oke dressed in white with a strange title, it’ll come to me now . .
 Petty Officer.
 That’s it, Petty Officer!
 What a weird name compared to me: LIEUTENANT!
-You could salute a lieutenant.
+You could salute a leftenant.
 Who’d salute a petty officer?
 OK, true, I was a 2nd Lt.
-Only one pip, but that oke at the gate did salute me.
+Only one pip, but that oke at the gate did salute me, I’m not imagining that.

 Our OC – that’s Officer Commanding – was a dapper 5ft tall Captain dressed all in white, complete with white cap and white shoes.
 Hilarious!
 What koptoe soldier would dream of wearing white shoes at Loopspruit in Potchefstroom!?
 Just imagine what the Gotchefstroom stof would do to them!
 He was Captain Mervyn Jordan.
 Naval Captain, mind you, which – if you’d read your notes on offisiers kursus – was equal to two Commandants in a brown uniform.

-Once I cleared my desk, Captain Jordan – a helluva cool oke, by the way – suggested I commandeer a jeep and reconnoitre the hospitals under my command (none of which words he used, I’m just feeling uncharacteristically military here).
+Once I cleared my desk, Captain Jordan – a helluva cool and civilised oke, by the way – suggested I commandeer a jeep and reconnoitre the hospitals under my command (none of which words he used, I’m just feeling uncharacteristically military here).
 My battlefield / sphere of influence lay between the blue Indian Ocean in the east and the high Drakensberg and Lesotho in the west; and from the Mocambique border in the north to the old Transkei in the south, which was also another country, remember?
 Three foreign states and a deep ocean surrounded me.
 Besides Christ the King and Osindisweni my other hospitals were called Appelsbosch, Emmaus, Hlabisa, Madadeni, Manguzi, Mosvold, St Appolonaris, ens ens.

 Luckily I’d read my notes on offisiers kursus unlike you lot, so I filled in a DD99 form for the Jeep and a DD45 form for petrol and a DD78 form for accommodation, and – who’m I kidding?
 I knew DDbuggerall.
 Some PF pen-pusher did it all for me.